SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

-Thus, we can say that UNL overlap is a function of information propagation (candidate set and proposal propagation) and the percentage of non-byzantine nodes in UNLs.
-The associated consensus thresholds which are a function of overlap can also decrease as the information gets propagated with time.
-If sufficient wait time is given to the network to propagate the candidate set and to propagate proposals so as to achieve $100\%$ information propagation, then UNL overlap becomes purely a function of the percentage of non-byzantine nodes in UNLs.
-These optimal wait times can be found out experimentally on the network or basis analysis of appropriate network characteristics (latencies) and the specifics of the affinity group membership.
+Thus {\em UNL overlap is a function of IP (candidate set and proposal) and the percent of non-byzantine nodes in UNLs.} Increase in propagation with time increases UNL overlap and decreases consensus thresholds~\cite{armknecht2015ripple}. {\em With $100\%$ IP, UNL overlap and consensus thresholds becomes purely a function of the percentage of non-byzantine nodes in UNLs.}

-A node should not share information about its UNL and the number of nodes it believes are non-byzantine in nature to prevent eclipse and other attacks.
-Owing to this consideration, it is not feasible to find the overlap with other nodes and a more practical way to calculate thresholds needs to be looked at.
-We leverage the fact that the community or the individual node is expected maintain a track record of nodes and their behaviour and that the UNL of a node is expected set up such that nodes in the UNL collectively do not defraud the it.
-Since the users are free to choose which community member's records to trust or to maintain own records, such a system can be considered a loosely coupled system.
-Thus, a node can compute the 'reputation' or trust value of each node in it UNL and the level of trust or confidence it has in its UNL.
-If information propagation is $100\%$ and all nodes have received the same information across the whole network, the 'UNL overlap' and thus threshold for achieving consensus can be considered purely a function of the non-byzantine nature of nodes in {\em a node's} UNL\footnote{This is a consideration at each individual node level as opposed to at network level} and thus can be computed using the percentage of non-byzantine nodes or the trust value a node assigns to its own UNL.
-A node admin can set a minimum trust value the node should maintain for its UNL and thus lower or raise the thresholds for achieving consensus.
+{\flushleft \bf Implementation perspective:} A node should not share its UNL data including the nodes believed to be byzantine to prevent Eclipse and other attacks.
+Thus we can not find overlap and thresholds.
+This is a challenge.
+We leverage the fact that a track record of nodes' behaviour~\cite{rippleTechTalk} is expected to be maintained by the community or the node.
+Nodes can freely choose which records to trust.
+This is a loosely coupled system.
+Now a node can compute the 'reputation' or trust value of its UNL and each node in it.
+For $100\%$ IP, the overlap and thresholds depend only on the UNL's trust value.\footnote{This consideration is at each node as opposed to at the network}.
+Consensus thresholds can be modified at each node by setting a minimum trust value to be maintained.

-Our approach is more scalable compared to hard overlap.
-For hard overlap, UNL size is $O(N)$, while our approach requires much smaller UNL size.
-In a Kelips specific overlay, we see UNL sizes of $O(\sqrt{N})$.
-Thus, owing to our research, a node's overlap with the whole network is bound to be better and more scalable, with a more systematized way of UNL selection and information propagation improving the overlap and providing network exposure.

-Irrespective of our research, from a safety stand point, we suggest that one depend on last validated ledger for transactions of large amounts while for smaller amounts, one can depend on either the last closed ledger or the last validated ledger based upon whether one is willing to wait for a few more seconds for the last validated ledger.
+{\flushleft \bf Other merits:} Our approach is more scalable (UNL size: $O(\sqrt{N})$) compared to hard overlap (UNL size: $O(N)$).
+We systematize UNL selection, improve IP and UNL overlap, making it more scalable.
+We suggest the use of {\em hard overlap for validation and our concept of overlap for consensus}.